Servbot91/Sakotos-Stash-Repo/plugins/Senpai Stash Theme/Readme.md

 # Senpai Stash Theme
  The Senpai Stash Theme is a modular theme providing the user with a more customization options and modified plugin dependencies the further improve the user UI experience.
 It is based off of the the originally released [glassy theme released by Serechops](https://discourse.stashapp.cc/t/glassy-theme-a-window-to-your-collection/118).
-Major shoutout to this community member as this theme would not be possible without them.

 ## Features